Industries

 You advance funds.
 To the wrong account.

-Recovery is expensive, slow, and often incomplete.
+Expensive, slow, and often incomplete.

 And from July 2027: if you did not verify against official registries with documented ongoing monitoring, you are also non-compliant.
 AMLA penalties: up to 10% of annual turnover or €10M, whichever is higher.